benmccormick/benmccormick.github.io/src/pages/posts/2019/architecture-concerns.md

 > The goal of software architecture is to minimize the human resources required to build and maintain the required system.

-Martin Fowler gave his definition in a talk [Making architecture matter](https://www.youtube.com/watch?v=DngAZyWMGR0) that is worth watching in full:
+Martin Fowler gave his definition in a talk titled [Making Architecture Matter](https://www.youtube.com/watch?v=DngAZyWMGR0).
+It is worth watching in full, but paraphrased, his definition is:

 > Software architecture is those decisions which are both important and hard to change